PatientOwl/Archived-Portfolio/README.md

 # Legend Artis's Programming Portfolio
-This is a portfolio of all of my coding projects I've conducted in my college education.
+This is a portfolio of all of my coding projects I've constructed in my college education.